 For external outlook clients, autodiscover service URL is derived from domain name of email address.
-For example a user bgiri with email address of firstname.lastname@example.org is trying to setup Outlook 2016.
-Outlook application will try to reach autodiscover using https://mustbegeek.com/autodiscover/autodiscover.xml or https://autodiscover.mustbegeek.com/autodiscover/autodiscover.xml URLs.
+For example, a user bgiri with email address of email@example.com is trying to set up Outlook 2016 from non-domain joined PC from the Internet.
+Here, Outlook application will try to reach autodiscover using https://mustbegeek.com/autodiscover/autodiscover.xml first and if it failes, it will try https://autodiscover.mustbegeek.com/autodiscover/autodiscover.xml URL.
 You can test autodiscover from Internet using Microsoft Connectivity Analyzer.

 As you can see above, the test tried to find autodiscover service using both URLs.
-The second attempt is successful because I have pointed autodiscover.mustbegeek.com domain to Exchange server.
+The first attempt was made to https://mustbegeek.com:443/Autodiscover/Autodiscover.xml and was failed, this is because the domain mustbegeek.com is not pointed to public IP address of the Exchange server.
+The second attempt is successful because I have pointed autodiscover.mustbegeek.com domain to public IP address of the Exchange server.
 Similarly, the SSL Certificate also includes the domain name autodiscover.mustbegeek.com.
 You can also view logs of autodiscover from Outlook application.

-Press Shift+Right-click on outlook application icon in system tray.
+Press Ctrl+Right-click on outlook application icon in system tray.